2985578957/flex_extract/For_developers/Sphinx/source/quick_start.rst

 Grid resolution and domain
-    The grid and domain selection depends on each other.
-The grid can be defined in the format of normal degrees (e.g. ``1.``) or as in older versions by 1/1000. degrees (e.g. ``1000`` for ``1°``).
+    The grid and domain parameters depends on each other. ``grid`` refers to the grid resolution.
+It can be given as decimal values (e.g., ``1.`` meaning 1.0°), or as in previous versions of flex_extract, as integer values refering to 1/1000 degrees (e.g., ``1000`` means also 1°).
+The code applies common sense to determine what format is to be assumed.
-    After selecting the grid, the domain has to be defined in a way that the length of the domain in longitude or latitude direction  must be an exact multiple of the grid.
+    After selecting grid, the ``domain`` has to be defined.
+The extension in longitude or latitude direction must be an integer multiple of ``grid``.
+#PS shouldn't we explain how to define a domain??
-    The horizontal resolution for spectral fields will be set by the parameter ``RESOL``.
-For information about how to select an appropriate value you can read the explanation of the MARS keyword `here <https://confluence.ecmwf.int/display/UDOC/Post-processing+keywords#Post-processingkeywords-resol>`_ and in `this table  <https://confluence.ecmwf.int/display/UDOC/Retrieve#Retrieve-Truncationbeforeinterpolation>`_.
+    The horizontal resolution for spectral fields is set by the parameter ``RESOL``.
+For information about how to select an appropriate value please read the explanation of the MARS keyword RESOL as found `in this entry of the ECMWF on-line documentation <https://confluence.ecmwf.int/display/UDOC/Post-processing+keywords#Post-processingkeywords-resol>`_ and  `this table (also ECMWF documentation) <https://confluence.ecmwf.int/display/UDOC/Retrieve#Retrieve-Truncationbeforeinterpolation>`_.

     .. code-block:: bash
-        :caption: Example setting for a northern hemisphere domain with a grid of ``0.25°``.
+        :caption: Example setting for a domain covering the northern hemisphere domain with a grid resolution of ``0.25°``.

         GRID 0.25
         RESOL 799